Tag Archives: Know Theatre of Cincinnati

 Ticket Information

-We are Know Theatre of Cincinnati: where artists and audiences can come together to produce and experience work that you haven’t seen before.
+We are Know Theatre of Cincinnati: where artists and audiences can come together to produce and experience work that you’ve never seen before.
 We strive to build a community around viscerally theatrical, exciting new works.

-The 22nd Annual Cincinnati Fringe Festival is made possible by a generous partnership with our neighbor the Art Academy of Cincinnati.
+The 22nd Annual Cincinnati Fringe Festival was made possible by a generous partnership with our neighbors at First Lutheran Church, the Miami University Center for Community Outreach in Over-the-Rhine, and Coffee Emporium.

 Know Theatre is supported by the generosity of tens of thousands of contributors to the annual ArtsWave Campaign, the region’s primary source for arts funding.